dudimasta/PowerAutomateDeveloper/Labs/Module02_Integrating_FinOps_w_PA/019/019_readme.md

     - Ensure the entity list has been refreshed in FinOps > Data Management > Framework parameters
     - If FinOps was deployed from LCS then ensure dual-write setup completed from LCS environment > Power Platform Integration
         - In case FinOps was deployed from PPAC, it is enabled for dual-write by default.
-    - Ensure in PPAC the D365 app is installed:
+    - Ensure in PPAC the D365 apps are installed:
         - `Dual-write Application Core Solutions`
         - `Dynamics 365 Sales, Enterprise Edition App`
+        - `Dual Write Finance and Extended Solutions`
     - Enable dual-write connection
         - If FinOps was deployed form LCS, then go to LCS > Power Platform Integration > Enable dual-write connection
         - If deployed form PPAC, then install D365 apps containing the maps required